How to Produce a Full Stack Trace for mysqld

 If you want to restore your original mysqld binary, you can do it with:

-Notice that the debug binary was not deleted, all that was removed was the sym-link (and it was immediately recreated and pointed at the original binary).
+Notice that the debug binary was not deleted, all that was removed was the sym-link (and it was immediately replaced by the original binary).
 This way, the debug binary is still there if you need it in the future.

 Using the core file